 - 3 cups water

-- 1 bunch curly kale, stems removed and discarded, leaves cut into 1-inch pieces
+- 1 bunch curly kale, stems removed and discarded, leaves cut or torn into bite-size pieces

 - About 1 3/4 pounds Roma tomatoes, peeled, cored, and roughly chopped, including any juice (or one 28-ounce can whole, peeled tomatoes, undrained and cut up)